abap2UI5/docs/docs/resources/who_uses.md

 | Test | System  | Description |

-### Integrations, Workshops
+### Integrations, Workshops & More
 **Are you hosting workshops, building integrations, or using abap2UI5 on other ways?** <br>
+We’re curious!
 List your work here to help others discover it and connect with you:

 |  Company | Description |
 | ------------- | ------------- |